Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/05-spell.md

 If this function is called on every frame by this spell, attacks queued for the same tile will be ignored after the first frame hits occur in.

+Queued attacks linger for an extra frame to avoid entities dodging moving attacks by moving into the attack on the same frame it moved.

-To allow a spell to hit multiple times on the same tile, calls to this function should be skipped for at least a frame, or a new spell should be spawned to perform the attack.
+To allow a spell to hit multiple times on the same tile, calls to this function should be skipped for at least two frames (accounts for lingering), or a new spell should be spawned to perform the attack.

 See [SharedHitbox](#sharedhitbox) for a convenience spell to handle attacks.